JuliaLang/julia/JuliaSyntax/README.md

 very good at heuristics.
 Also, we've got huge piles of training data — just choose some high quality, tastefully hand-formatted libraries.

-### Parser Recovery

-Similarly, can we learn fast and reasonably accurate recovery heuristics for when the parser encounters broken syntax rather than hand-coding these?
-How do we set the parser up so that training works and inference is nonintrusive?